Tong Zeng: For countries that have committed the "holocaust" to civilians, they must apologize and compensate

 On December 8, 2014, Chinese NGO represented by Tong Zeng asked Japan to apologize for the 1937 Nanjing Massacre.
 The Associated Press reported Tong Zeng's action in detail Japan Today media also reprinted the news that the Associated Press reported that Tong Zeng sent a letter asking the Japanese government to apologize for the 1937 massacre.
 In an interview with a reporter from China Youth Daily, Tong Zeng said: "In the long run, solving historical problems is to promote Sino-Japanese friendship.
 Only when these problems are resolved Sino-Japanese relations will be able to easily face the future."
+Japan and South Korea have also reported on Mr. Tong's actions.

 On August 15, 2015, Ms. Xia Shuqin, a survivor of the Nanjing Massacre who knew Tong Zeng since 1995, asked the Japanese government to apologize for the "Nanjing Massacre" in an interview with the Australian Broadcasting Corporation reporter.

 On December 12, 2016, Tong Zeng revealed to a reporter from China News Service that he had recently sent a letter to the Japanese government and Prime Minister Shinzo Abe through the Japanese Ambassador to China, asking the Japanese government to apologize for the 300,000 deaths in Nanjing caused by the Japanese army.
 Tong Zeng's activity was reprinted by the most official mainstream media of China for the first time.

 On December 11, 2017, Tong Zeng, on behalf of his NGO in China, once again asked the Japanese government to apologize for the Nanjing Massacre.

 On December 11, 2018, Tong Zeng wrote to the Japanese government: "I hope the Japanese government can seriously reflect on the war crimes and apologize for the Nanjing Massacre."
 It has been reported and reprinted by many Chinese mainstream media.
 December 13 is the memorial day for the victims of the Nanjing Massacre.
 In the news reports reprinted on the website of Xinhua News Agency, Tong Zeng was specifically mentioned as a non-governmental figure, and was praised for his unremitting efforts for more than 20 years to recover justice and dignity for the victims.

 On December 12, 2019, Tong Zeng sent another letter to ask the Japanese government to apologize for the Nanjing Massacre.